 - Diversified portfolios include various investments for specific purposes.
 Stocks provide potential growth but come with higher volatility.
 Bonds can provide income as well as diversification to help moderate volatility.
 While interest rates might move higher, bonds still serve these important purposes in a diversified portfolio.

 - Various types of investments move in and out of favor over time.
 Just because one asset class is doing well or poorly at any given time doesn't mean you should include or exclude that asset class from your portfolio.
-Trying to time markets and chase short-term performance is one of the biggest mistakes that investors often make.

 Asset class performance varies from year to year